the-nishant/DevCom/README.md

 # DevCom
 Solution of Assignment

 I have not yet completed it.
 I will upload more material after 15 March, as I am busy with apping.

+Completed Android Assignment- except last two bonus questions, which I would do shortly.